Uiedbook/Exabase/README.md

 Exabase provides support for these features:

 - High performance
-- Bottonless storage.
+- Bottomless storage.
-- Consistency and Consesus.
+- Consistency and Consensus.
-- JSON based query language.
+- JSON based query.
-- Efficient data format.
-- Tunable consistency and Scalability.
+- Strong Consistency and Scalability.
 - Open sourced

 Exabase is designed as a simple, light and but powerful database, using the an